Prologue

 "Too bad you've only got two shirei."
 The sword glimmered like white ice as it arced downward.
 "Your mistake was choosing Gyousou."

-In either case the assassin's sword bit deeply into Taiki's horn--that he possessed as a unicorn, not as a person.
+In either case, the assassin’s sword bit deeply into Taiki’s horn—that he possessed as a unicorn, not as a person.
 Taiki howled, a pure and visceral reaction.
 Not from the pain alone, but from the sense of betrayal and the agonizing loss of his irreplaceable lord.

 The cry of a beast in extremis, its life in the balance.
 A cry whose intensity knew no equal.
 Driven by his instinctual will to flee this place, Taiki abruptly melted away.